clawrim/gcn10/paper/paper.md

   - All blocks contained valid data.
   - Inputs: ESA WorldCover (10m) [@zanaga2021worldcover] and HYSOGs250m
     soils resampled to 10m [@ross2018hysogs].
-  - Each block was processed for all 18 Curve Number conditions.
+  - Each block was processed for all 18 CN conditions.

 - I/O and storage
   - Local NVMe SSD storage only; no network file systems used.